neuroverse-fm/neuropilot/README.md

 *Requires Permission: Edit Active Document.*
 Saves the currently open document.
-Only registered if the `Files > Auto Save` setting isn't set to `afterDelay`.
+Only registered if the [*Files: Auto Save*](vscode://settings/files.autoSave) setting isn't set to `afterDelay`.

 #### `create_file`

 *Requires Permission: [Create](vscode://settings/neuropilot.permission.create).*

 Creates a new file in the workspace.
-If *Permission: Open Files* is given, the file is immediately opened.
+If [*Permission: Open Files*](vscode://settings/neuropilot.permission.openFiles) is given, the file is immediately opened.
 The file name cannot start with a dot, and cannot be created in a folder that starts with a dot.

 #### `create_folder`